-- Be able to appreciate some of the key factors influencing tourism in this century. - Understand why the condition of the physical environment is directly and indirectly significant for the future of tourism. - Understand the potential significance of climate change for tourism environments and destinations. - Be able to identify some of the difficulties associated with predicting tourist flows and patterns. - Understand the implications for tourism of the end of easily accessible oil supplies. - Be able to appreciate the role that aviation plays with respect to both climate change and energy supply issues in tourism. - Appreciate the value of scenarios as decision-making tools.
+- Be able to appreciate some of the key factors influencing tourism in this century. - Understand why issues of environmental change are directly and indirectly significant for the future of tourism. - Understand the potential significance of climate change for tourism environments and destinations. - Be able to identify some of the difficulties associated with predicting tourist flows and patterns. - Appreciate the value of scenarios as decision-making tools.